grkmuygunn/shopping-app-testing-lab/README.md

 Notes for myself:

 I need to fix
-- Checkout behavior, there's a failure
+~- Checkout behavior, there's a failure~ (SOLVED)
-- When user navigates to the product details and adds a product to cart, carting happens as expected but UI doesn't reflect that.
-Change the button behavior to mimic ProductCard component's on Homepage.
+~- When user navigates to the product details and adds a product to cart, carting happens as expected but UI doesn't reflect that.
+Change the button behavior to mimic ProductCard component's on Homepage.~ (SOLVED)